vinodkmr/Coronovirus_tracker/README.md

 This project is live at https://coronovirus-tracker-india.herokuapp.com/

-I'm thinking about making this project to have a complete covid stats of whole world, if you want to collaborate, please contact me.
+I'm thinking about making this project to have a complete covid stats of the whole world, if you want to collaborate, please contact me.